evan2mak/MovieSearch/README.md

 ## Notes

 The biggest challenge I encountered was integrating the OMDb API into my app.
 I also had some trouble with retrieving information from IMDb, such as running time, genre, and IMDb rating.
-However, it sounds like this is a common issue, so I decided not to spend additional time on it.
-I also had some trouble listing all of the movies using recycler view.

 ## License